-4.7 SKILLS DEVELOPMENT AND TRAINING
+4.8 SKILLS DEVELOPMENT AND TRAINING

-Section 68(1) of the Local Government: Municipal Systems Act, 2000 (MSA) states that a municipality must develop its human resource capacity to a level that enables it to perform its functions and exercise its powers in an economical, effective, efficient and accountable manner.
-For this purpose, the human resource capacity of a municipality must comply with the Skills Development Act (SDA), 1998 (Act No. 81 of 1998), and the Skills Development Levies Act, 20 1999 (Act No. 28 of 1999).
+Section 68(1) of the Local Government: Municipal Systems Act, No. 32 of 2000 (MSA) states that a municipality must develop its human resource capacity to a level that enables it to perform its functions and exercise its powers in an economical, effective, efficient and accountable manner.
+For this purpose, the human resource capacity of a municipality must comply with the Skills Development Act, No. 81 of 1998, and the Skills Development Levies Act, No. 28 of 1999.